Plant Details

 What It Is

 Despite its name, buckwheat is not a grain.
 It is a flowering plant in the knotweed family, more kin to rhubarb than to wheat.
 It grows fast, often within days of sowing, and fills open soil with a lush green canopy that shades out weeds before they can establish.
 Beneath the surface, its fine roots work to loosen compacted soil, improving texture and aeration without deep disturbance.
 Above ground, it stays tidy and generous: heart-shaped leaves, tiny white flowers, and a brief bloom that draws bees.
 When it is finished, it breaks down quickly, returning organic matter to the soil it just protected.
+For a deeper look at how buckwheat performs as a cover crop in home gardens, the OSU Extension Service has an excellent practical guide.

 Where It Lives